fabric8io/docker-maven-plugin/doc/contributing.md

     Signed-off-by: Joe Smith <joe.smith@email.com>

-Using your real name (sorry, no pseudonyms or anonymous contributions.)
+with your real name (first and last name)

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.
 If you forgot this you can use `git commit -s --amend` to add this in retrospective for the last commit.

 When sending pull request we prefer that to be a single commit.
 So please squash your commits with an interactive rebase before sending the pull request.
 And of course your pull request should be rebased to the current master.
 All this is nicely explained [here](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request).

-Said all this, don't hesitate to ask when there are any problems.
+Said all this, don't hesitate to ask when there are any problems or you have an issue with this process.